jackerekson/MileDIY/README.md

 ## Features

-- Users can find gas near them without loging in
+- Users can find gas near them without logging in
 - Users can create an account
 - Users can track their gas mileage
 - Users can track their gas spendings